actions/importer-labs/azure_devops/6-forecast.md

 ### Steps

-1. Navigate to the codespace terminal
+1. Navigate to the codespace terminal.
 2. Run the following command from the root directory:

     ```bash
     gh valet forecast azure-devops --output-dir ./tmp/forecast_reports --azure-devops-project :project
     ```

-3. The command will output a message stating that "No jobs found" because no jobs have been executed in your bootstrapped project.
+3. The command will output a message that says "No jobs found" because no jobs have been executed in your bootstrapped project.

     ![img](https://user-images.githubusercontent.com/18723510/187690315-6312088d-9888-4c55-9bbf-c6f2687fa547.png)